These are the items we have found. If you don't find it, write to us.

-Documentary photography of the American counterculture
+Documentary Photography of the American Counterculture

 Larry Clark (Tulsa, Oklahoma, 1943) is a photographer and filmmaker.
 Known for his provocative and realistic work, he has explored themes such as adolescence, violence, and drug addiction in American society.
-Tulsa It is his first published work and one of the most influential within the genre.
+Tulsa is his first published work and one of the most influential within the genre.

 - Título